 * The Final WW Date is the final date from which you can withdraw from the unit without academic penalty, however you will still incur a financial liability (see withdrawal dates explained for more information).

 Unit census dates currently displaying for 2022 are indicative and subject to change.
 Finalised census dates for 2022 will be available from the 1st October 2021.

 - Interpret and communicate essential biological concepts and the results of biological studies

-- Investigate problems and analyse biological data to drive decision making in the context of an applied science business
+- Analyse biological data to drive decision making in the context of an applied science business

 |Field of Education||Commencing Student Contribution 1||Grandfathered Student Contribution 1||Approved Pathway Course Student Contribution 2||Domestic Full Fee|